iSpellcaster/pico8rle/README.md

   -p PAL, --pal PAL     the palette to use (0 = default, 1=secret, 2=best 16 colors from both)
   ```

-Running the script will output the code needed to use in pico8 on stdout.
+Running the script will output the data needed to use in pico8 on stdout.
 This includes a rle string for the image and a palette str (if `--pal 2` is used)

 ## pico8 functions to use the output